Physer/umami-on-azure/README.md

 ## 🔐 Secrets Management with Azure Key Vault

 This project integrates **Azure Key Vault** for secure, centralized management of application secrets and sensitive configuration values.
+The Key Vault is protected by a private endpoint, restricting access to only resources and users on the private network.

 Secrets are not stored in source control or parameter files, but are managed directly in Azure Key Vault and injected into the application at runtime.

 ### How It Works